leolanese/the-new-multi-screen-world/README.md

 Cross-platform thinking.

 -The Web as a service:
-Get your content ready to go anywhere because it's going to go everywhere.
+Get your content ready to go anywhere because it's going to go everywhere. (@brad_frost)

 -Responsive Web Design is just the beginning:
 A website for today is for tomorrow's devices.

 </pre>

 <br />